-- Committees and task-force teams consisting of a cross-section of the staff are created to implement actions and review progress. - Trained process-mapping staff as well as ROMA certified trainers will be assisting with the implementation of the strategic plan. - Staff will be engaged in diverse actions to achieve goals, increasing engagement and diversity of result.
+- Committees and task-force teams consisting of a cross-section of staff will be created to implement actions and review progress. - Trained process-mapping staff, as well as ROMA certified trainers, will assist with the implementation of the strategic plan. - Staff will be engaged in diverse actions to achieve goals.